On the renormalization and quantization of topological-holomorphic field theories: Batalin--Vilkovisky formalism for topological-holomorphic theories

+where $D_{i}$ is a differential operator with constant coeffients, and it only contains derivatives with respect to the holomorphic coordinates $\{z_{i}\}_{i=1}^{d}$.
+Here, $f_{k}$ are smooth differential forms with compact supports.

-The most important operator in the Batalin--Vilkovisky formalism it the BV Laplacian $\triangle$.
+\begin{rmk} Our main theorems Theorem \ref{main theorem1}, \ref{main theorem2} and \ref{main theorem3} still hold if we replace the assumption $(\ref{weaker assumption})$ by $(\ref{stronger assumption})$.
+In particular, the support of $I$ can be noncompact.
+See the fake heat kernel method developed in \cite{CostelloBook}. \end{rmk} The most important operator in the Batalin--Vilkovisky formalism it the BV Laplacian $\triangle$.
 This is naively defined as the contraction with the distributional kernel $K_0$, but just as with the BV bracket this is not well-defined on all functionals of the fields.
-The main idea involved with homotopical renormalization is to consider the new kernel \beqn K_\Phi = K_0 - Q P_\Phi \eeqn where \beqn P_\Phi \define \frac12 Q_{GF} \Phi \eeqn is the \textit{propagator} associated to a \textit{parametrix} $\Phi$ \cite[\S7.2]{CG2}.
+The main idea involved with homotopical renormalization is to consider the new kernel \beqn K_\Phi = K_0 - Q P_\Phi \eeqn where \beqn P_\Phi \define \frac12 Q^{GF} \Phi \eeqn is the \textit{propagator} associated to a \textit{parametrix} $\Phi$ \cite[\S7.2]{CG2}.
 Here $Q^{GF}$ is a `gauge fixing' operator for the theory, which for us is $Q^{GF} = \d_{deRham}^\ast + \dbar^\ast$.
 The key property of $K_\Phi$ is that it is a smooth (non-distributional) section of $\Sym^2(\cE)[-1]$ so that the operator $\triangle_\Phi$ defined by contraction with $K_\Phi$ is well-defined.

 We will not recall the full definition of a parametrix as in \cite{CG2}, but we exhibit how they are used to define a quantum field theory.
 Below, we show how to produce parametrices using the heat equation.
 Following \cite[definition 7.2.9.1]{CG2}, a \defterm{quantum field theory} is a family of functionals \beqn \{I[\Phi]\} \subset \cO(\cE)[[\hbar]], \eeqn one for each parametrix $\Phi$, which satisfies a number of axioms.
 The two most important axioms are: \begin{enumerate} \item \textit{Renormalization group flow}.
 For every two parametrices $\Phi, \Psi$ the family must satisfy \beqn I[\Phi] = W(P(\Phi) - P(\Psi), I[\Psi]) \eeqn where $W(-,-)$ is the Feynman diagram expansion (See Definition \ref{Feynman expansion}). \item \textit{Quantum master equation}.
 For each $\Phi$ one has \beqn (Q + \hbar \triangle_\Phi) e^{I[\Phi]/\hbar} = 0 . \eeqn Obstructions to this equation holding are called \defterm{anomalies}. \item \textit{Classical limit}.
 If $I$ is the interaction describing the classical field theory, then we say that $\{I[\Phi]\}$ is a quantization of $I$ if $I = \lim_{\Phi \to 0} I[\Phi] \mod \hbar$. \end{enumerate}